 · Be enrolled in grades 10-12 in a participating high school

 · Have a high school cumulative GPA of 3.0 on a 4.0 grading system

-· Have an appropriate placement score on the ACT, SAT, or COMPASS
+· Have an appropriate placement score on the ACT, SAT, COMPASS, or Accuplacer

 To maintain your eligibility and to remain in the program, you must maintain at least a 3.0 GPA in high school, maintain at least a 2.0 GPA in your NWACC coursework, and pass any pre-requisite courses with a C or better.

 A pre-requisite is a course that must be completed successfully in order to take another course.
 For example, English Composition II requires a pre-requisite of English Composition I.